Sanjulaarora/Fullstack-The-Shoe-Company/README.md

 - **Order Management**: Features for managing user orders and tracking.

-Admin Panel: Tools for product and user management by admins.
+- **Admin Panel**: Tools for product and user management by admins.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.